 A shorter story, but already 46 European Rotary Golf Open Championships organised!

 At the 1974 World Championship in St. Andrews, IGFR founder member Gaston F. Barras (Switzerland) met his two friends Armand Delvaux (Luxemburg) and Francesco Folonari (Italy), and at his suggestion they decided to create the European Rotary Golf Championships.
 The first of these took place at Crans-sur-Sierre (CH) in 1975.

 In 2014, after more than 40 years having lead the GFR Europe, Romano Motta from Italy became his successor.

 “My sincere thanks go to our founder President, Gaston Barras, and to my predecessor the great Romano Motta.
 Throughout the years, both have built and expanded our fellowship into a notable association.

-GFR Europe has become the most powerful Rotary Golfing Fellowship within IGFR.
+Proud that GFR Europe has become the most powerful Rotary Golfing Fellowship of Rotarians within IGFR.

-We must be proud of that and continue our efforts to further strengthen this precious fellowship on our continent!
+We will continue our efforts to further strengthen this precious fellowship on our continent!

-It is a great honor for me, and also a pleasure, that I can chair GFR Europe for the coming 3 years and preserve this wonderful legacy.
+It is a great honor for me, and also a pleasure, that I can chair GFR Europe for the coming years and preserve this wonderful legacy.
 Unfortunately, Gaston passed away after a short illness on March 7th 2021, a few months before his 90th birthday.”